Felipe-Gomez/riskcal/README.md

 print(f"Bayes risk at priors {prior}: {risk}")
 ```

-##### Composition

-Conversions naturally work with any composed mechanism that can be
+_Composition._ Conversions naturally work with any composed mechanism that can be
 represented by `dp_accounting` PLD objects:

 ```python